 For individuals who have Alzheimer disease, cardiovascular disease, arthritis, autism, arthritis, diabetes, or multiple sclerosis who receive chelation therapy, the evidence includes a small number of RCTs and case series.
 Relevant outcomes include symptoms, change in disease status, morbid events, functional outcomes, health status measures, quality of life, and treatment-related morbidity.
 One RCT, the Trial to Assess Chelation Therapy (TACT), reported that chelation therapy reduced cardiovascular events in patients with a previous myocardial infarction and that the benefit was greater in diabetic patients compared with nondiabetic patients.
 However, this trial had significant limitations, including high dropout rates, and therefore conclusions are not definitive.
 For other conditions, the available RCTs did not report improvements in health outcomes with chelation therapy and, as evidence, the case series are inadequate to determine efficacy.
-The evidence is insufficient to determine the effect of the technology on health outcomes.
+The evidence is insufficient to determine the technology results in an improvement in net health outcomes.

-Practice Guidelines and Position Statements American College of Physicians et al
+Practice Guidelines and Position Statements

+American Heart Association and American College of Cardiology